nhost/nhost/contributing.md

 1. CLA: All Pull Requests (PRs) will be subjected to rigourous testing by the maintainers and the maintainers hold ultimate rights to approve or reject a PR merge.
 1. Tests: If you are submitting code, please ensure you have adequate tests for the feature.
-Tests can be run via `go test ./...` or `make test`.
+Tests can be run via `go test ./...`.
 1. Since this is golang project, ensure the new code is properly formatted to ensure code consistency.
-Run `make all`.
+Run `go build`.

 ### Quick steps to contribute